♦ Classes are held here at our store in Ozark Missouri.

 Learn all the basics of mashing barley for beer brewing.
 Information ranging from ingredients to equipment will be discussed.
 Emphasis of this class will be on single step mashing, other methods will also be discussed.
 Demonstrations will show mashing methods and sparging methods using three different styles of equipment.
 Hands on demonstration will allow you to actually see the process in action.
 Basic brewing experience is beneficial as the class will focus on wort production.
 Approximately 5 hour class.
 Light Lunch and refreshments will be available.

 Introduction to Winemaking - $15 per person

-Learn how easy it is to make great wine at home.
-This class will focus mainly on how to make wine from Wine Kits, canned fruit and juice concentrates.
+This class will introduce you to the equipment and ingredients needed to make great wine at home.
 We will be covering equipment, sanitation, ingredients, fermentation, bottling, procedures, techniques and plenty of good, practical advice from an experienced winemaker!
 Hands on demonstration lets you see the process from beginning to end while the small, informal class setting ensures you get all your questions answered.
 This is the perfect class for beginner wine makers.
 Approximately 3 hour class.
 Light snacks and refreshments will be available.

 Homebrew Recipe and Ingredient Workshop - $20 per person

 Malt, Hops Yeast and Water are the four main elements in beer.
 This workshop is designed to dive into each of these four components and explain how they are used and how they work together to create different beer styles.
 Subjects covered include: